DragoniteDD/MATLAB-Data-Tag-Tool-GUI/README.md

 In Mac, by default (at least for macOS 10.13), if you press and hold some key with character accents popup (e.g. 'a', 'e', 's', etc.), a row of character accents will be triggered (as shown in the image below)
 ![alt text](files_for_readme/character_accents_popup.png 'character accents popup')
 If you trigger the character accents popup in the GUI tool, the tool will not be able to capture any subsequent key presses of non-functional keys (e.g. '1', 'a')
-I have checked this problem with MATLAB support, and unfortunately currently there is no workaround within MATLAB.
+I have checked this problem with MATLAB support, and unfortunately there is no workaround within MATLAB at this time.
 The development team of MATLAB is currently investigating a solution so that this bug can be fixed in some future release of MATLAB.
 #### Temporary solution
 1. Save your work.
 Close the GUI.
 Relaunch the GUI.
 Load data and your saved work.
 You need to do this every time you encounter the bug.
 2. Disable the character accents popup and enable key repeats by executing the following command in the Mac terminal:
 ```
 defaults write -g ApplePressAndHoldEnabled -bool false
 ```
-Once the command being executed, relaunch MATLAB and relaunch the GUI tool to make the changes effective.
-You will not encounter the same bug again till you change the settings back by executing the following command in the Mac terminal:
+Once the command has being executed, relaunch MATLAB and relaunch the GUI tool to make the changes effective.
+You will not encounter the same bug again until you change the settings back by executing the following command in the Mac terminal:
 ```
 defaults write -g ApplePressAndHoldEnabled -bool true
 ```
-Relaunch the app to make the changes effective.
+Relaunch MATLAB to make the changes effective.